davidfrantz/force/docs/source/components/higher-level/l3/param.rst

     | *Type:* Character.
 Valid values: {ENVI,GTiff}
     | ``OUTPUT_FORMAT = GTiff``

   * This parameter controls whether the output is written as multi-band image, or if the stack will be exploded into single-band files.
+The BAP product won't be exploded.

     | *Type:* Logical.
 Valid values: {TRUE,FALSE}
     | ``OUTPUT_EXPLODE = FALSE``